HMS Cadmus (1903)

 HMS Cadmus was a Cadmus-class sloop of the Royal Navy.
 She was launched at Sheerness in 1903, spent her entire career in the Far East and was sold at Hong Kong in 1921.

 Design

 Cadmus was constructed of copper-sheathed steel to a design by William White, the Royal Navy Director of Naval Construction.
 Her propulsion was provided by a J. Samuel White three-cylinder vertical triple expansion steam engine developing 1400 hp and driving twin screws.
 She and her sisters were an evolution of the Condor-class sloop, carrying more coal, which in turn gave a greater length and displacement.
 This class comprised the very last screw sloops built for the Royal Navy, and Espiegle was the last Royal Navy ship built with a figurehead.
+Her sister ship Espiegle was the last to sport a figurehead till her breaking up in 1923.

 Sail plan

 As designed and built the class was fitted with a barquentine-rigged sail plan.
 After HMS Condor was lost in a gale in 1901, the Admiralty abandoned sails entirely.
 Espiegle was never fitted with sails, and the rest of the class had their yards removed in 1914.
 The official attitude to sails and the loss of yards did not completely prevent the use of sails, and log entries show that fore-and-aft sails were being used in Odin as late as April 1920.